script3/soroban-governor/docs/architecture.md

 ### Delegation

-A user can delegate their votes to a single address, which can be themselves.
-This causes votes to be tracked with checkpoints.
+A user can delegate their votes to a single address, which be default is themselves.
 If the user changes their delegate address, all active votes are moved from the old delegate to the new one.

 If a user does not delegate, no checkpoints will be tracked and vote tokens can be traded for a significantly reduced state cost, but the tokens will not be able to be used to vote for a proposal.

+Delegations cannot be chained.
+That is, a user can only delegate their Voter token balance to another user, not any votes that have been delegated to them.

 ### Checkpoints

 A checkpoint system is designed to track important time periods from the Governor and ensure that accurate vote totals are tracked.
 This protects against things like a flash loan attack, where a user could gather a large amount of tokens via a flash loan, vote on a proposal, then return the tokens, effectively gathering an unfair amount of votes.

-The checkpoint system is defined by a relevant set of timestamps from the Governor.
-Each time a proposal is created, the proposal vote start time is sent to the Voter and tracked.
-The last 30 days of relevant timestamps are tracked in temporary storage.
+Checkpoints are stored in temporary storage, and values are stored long enough to ensure safe access of voting power history up to 7 days ago (the max vote period time).

-Every user with votes maintains a `Votes` persistent data entry and a `Vec<Votes>` temporary entry such that `Votes` contains:
+Every user with votes maintains a `VotingUnits` persistent data entry and a `Vec<VotingUnits>` temporary entry such that `VotingUnits` contains:

-Votes:
+VotingUnits:
 * amount `i128`
     * The amount of votes the user has
-* timestamp `Timestamp`
+* timestamp `u64`
     * The time this amount was updated

 This ensures that each user never loses their votes, and they can always be restored.

-When an update to a user's `votes` entry occurs (e.g. if they transfer tokens, or someone who is delegating to the user), a check is performed to see if there is any relevant timestamp between the last time `votes` was updated and now.
-If there is, the old `votes` entry is placed at the front the `Vec<Votes>` array, and the new `votes` entry is placed in the persistent slot so that the appropriate number of votes can be recovered for that timestamp.
+When an update to a user's `VotingUnits` entry occurs (e.g. if they transfer tokens, or someone who is delegating to the user), the old `VotingUnits` entry is placed at the front the `Vec<VotingUnits>` array, and the new `VotingUnits` entry is placed in the persistent slot.

-A user's votes for a given timestamp can be recovered by fetching the first `Votes` instance that can be found such that the update timestamp is less than or equal to the given timestamp.
+A user's votes for a given timestamp can be recovered by fetching the first `VotingUnits` instance that can be found such that the update timestamp is less than or equal to the given timestamp.

 ### Non-Stellar Asset Token

-The Voter can be modified to support a non-Stellar Asset by removing the `wrap`, `unwrap` and `wrap_and_delegate` functions, and extending it with any required custom features for your token.
+The Voter can be modified to support a non-Stellar Asset by removing the `deposit_for`, `withdraw_to` functions, and extending it with any required custom features for your token.